scastrodri/scastrodri/README.md

 ## What would you find here?

 - I'll publish different repositories with the exercises of every course that I take, according to my progress on these.
-But, I will not share quizzes, solutions, or any assignments from those courses.

 - I'll share datasets, databases, or any information necesary to go through the excercises.
 Although it will be just when the information is public, with every link, licence and the necesary metadata.